emilymclean/LemmyModBot/README.md

 The bot can also be run un-containerised, either by cloning the repo, or by using the pip package.

-### ⚠️ Compatibility ⚠️
-Version 0.19.0+ of Lemmy incompatibally updates the method through which clients interact with the API.
-By default, this project will work with these newer versions.
-If your community is hosted on an older instance, the following steps are necessary for the bot to function:

-If you are using docker, ensure your container uses versions prefixed with `compat-0.18-`.

-If you are using the package hosted on pypi, *explicitly* declare your plemmy version as `0.3.11`.

-If you are running from source, update the plemmy version in Pipfile.

 ## Modules
 Different aspects of moderation are divided into "Processors".
 These scan and report content for a single kind of violation, and can be configured individually.
 Currently, there are eight different processors: